fchristian1/grafana_and_friends_install_scripts/README.md

 - create a service file
 - start and enable the service

+## Tasks:
+- better echo calls
+- functions in external file to (DRY) principle
+- config edit over arguments
-Tasks: create a overall script as menu to handle all other scripts in the folders.
+- create a overall script as menu to handle all other scripts in the folders.

 ## Using: